andylun1206/airline-reservation-system/log.md

 - 1 model object for each table in the database.
 - 1 database access class for each table in the data base.

+### June 10, 2017
+Decided to change the way we assign developer tasks.
+Instead of assigning all of them upfront, just assign one or two.
+Then, when we finish our assigned tasks, we can pick any free issue on GitHub to work on.

 ## Iteration 1:
 ### Contributions